Updated on November 1, 2023 by Julie McCool

 Snickers Gap Parking Area to Bears Den Overlook

-This is the most popular route for families, and it’s one of the first hikes we did with our kids when they were little.
-It feels like a hike, with some short, steep and rocky sections, but it’s only .5 miles to the viewpoint, so kids get a quick reward for their efforts.
+This is the most popular route for families, and it's one of the first hikes we did with our kids when they were little.
+This short easy hike in part of the Appalachian Trail includes some steep, and rocky sections.
+Since it's only .5 miles to the viewpoint, kids get a quick reward for their efforts.

-Begin at the Snickers Gap trailhead, near the midpoint of the large parking area.
+Begin at the Snickers Gap trailhead, near the midpoint of the large parking lot.
 Follow the blue blazes until the short connector trail joins with the AT.
-There’s a nice sign with map just after you start the hike, and another sign when you connect to the AT.
-Follow the trail to the overlook, and return the way you came when done.
+There's a nice sign with a map just after you start the hike, and another sign when you connect to the AT.
+Follow the white blaze trail to the overlook, and return the way you came when done.

 Bears Den and an Appalachian Trail Roller Coaster South

-This route extends your hike on a section known of the Appalachian Trail known as the roller coaster, because it traverses a series of steep hills.
+This route extends your hike on a section of the Appalachian Trail known as the roller coaster because it traverses a series of steep hills.
 There is no ideal turn-around point, so just go as far as you like and then return the way you came.

 Begin the hike at Snickers Gap, stopping to enjoy the Bears Den Overlook hike viewpoint.
 When ready, continue south on the Appalachian Trail, following the white blazes steeply downhill.
 In winter, you'll have some peeks of the westward view, but nothing dramatic.
 We encountered an icy spot at a stream crossing, but the trail was mostly well-packed dirt with a few rocky spots.

 We turned back after 2 miles (just before the trail started another descent).
 Another option is to hike 3 miles to the Sam Moore Shelter and use that as your turn-around point.
 Either way, you'll get a good workout as you climb the hills on your return to Bears Den and the parking area.

 Bears Den Overlook Hike and Raven Rocks Hike